 During their time at CAMD, Creative Leaders have access to special academic and creative experiences, including mentoring from industry leaders and alumni, behind-the-scenes and hands-on opportunities with exciting college events and programming, special meetings with the Dean of the College of Arts, Media and Design, and the development of a special entrepreneurial project.
-At the forefront of CAMD’s innovative endeavors, Creative Leaders are heralds of the creative spirit embodied by the college and stand as cultural ambassadors representing the impact our disciplines have on the larger community.
+At the forefront of CAMD’s innovative endeavors, Creative Leaders are heralds of the creative spirit embodied by the college and stand as cultural ambassadors to their peers, prospective students and other communities, representing the impact our disciplines have on the larger community.

 Students may apply by submitting a portfolio of work demonstrating their outstanding experiences and capabilities.

-- Students applying for admission to Northeastern in a CAMD major and are interested in being a part of Creative Leaders upon acceptance must submit portfolio materials online through SlideRoom, which will be associated with your Common App.
+- Students applying for freshman admission to Northeastern in a CAMD major and are interested in being a part of Creative Leaders upon acceptance must submit portfolio materials online through SlideRoom, which will be associated with your Common Application.

 - Current CAMD majors interested in joining the Creative Leaders Program must submit portfolio materials through Adam Smith.
-Applications are due by the 4th Friday of October each year.
-For Fall 2013, an extension until November 15th will be granted.
+Applications are due by the 4th Friday of October, 2nd Friday of February or 4th Friday of June each year.

 Architecture and Landscape Architecture